SemchaAI/multi-form/README.md

-It was interesting to learn how to make a multi-fщrm, so I started this research process.\
+It was interesting to learn how to make a multi-form, so I started this research process.\
 #Caution a lot of clumsy implementation.\
 #There is no module.css here.\
 #The example could have been broken into more components and implemented more accurately, but I was interested in just the idea of such a component and saving time.\